 Ensure that they are ready to undertake this course, both in terms of having sufficient time to undertake the training and in terms of their ability to ride a geared bike proficiently.
 These courses are intended to teach you the skills and ability of how to ride a larger bike.
 They are designed to raise your skill level to a high standard to pass both MOD1 & MOD2 tests.

-Pay any remaining monies during their learning experience clearing total cost by their final lesson.
+Pay any remaining monies during their learning experience clearing total cost by or on their first lesson.

 4. Cancellations – refunds.